Linear Weighted Moving Average LWMA: Settings and Signals

 My Personal LWMA Trading Rules

-After years of testing this thing in every market condition imaginable, here's what actually works:
+After testing this across different market conditions, here's what actually works:

 -